 Those who wish to register for graduate courses in other divisions must first have their request approved by the other school.
-Students should bring the University Add/Drop form, signed by the appropriate official at the other school, to the Business School’s Office of Student Affairs, where they will be officially registered.
-The signed form must be submitted to OSA before the end of the Business School's add/drop period.
+Students should bring the University Add/Drop form, signed by the appropriate official at the other school, to the Business School’s Office of Student Affairs in Uris Hall, Room 113, where they will be officially registered.
 If students decide to drop a course from another school, that must also be done through the Business School Office of Student Affairs.

 Here is some specific information regarding a few of the other schools’ cross-registration procedures:

 Visit this website and use the links for the on-line course guide or directory of courses to find courses.
 To enroll in a Law course you must complete their cross-registration form .
 You must then obtain the signature of the instructor and submit the completed form to their Office of Registration Services, 500 Warren Hall.
 (It's not necessary to have the form signed by a Business School representative.)
 If approved for the course, you must then bring the paperwork to the Business School's Student Affairs Office to be officially registered.
 Be aware that Law School courses usually begin a week before Business School courses.
 Check with the Law School regarding the date of your first class session.

 Students can view classes available to Non-SIPA students on the SIPA website listed above.
 Business School students do not use SSOL to register for classes, so please contact OSA at email@example.com to assist in registering for SIPA courses.